sfu-compbio/compression-benchmark/aws.md

 For testing purposes, we recommend using either [Vagrant](https://www.vagrantup.com) with [VirtualBox](https://www.virtualbox.org) image, or firing up Ubuntu EC2 t2.micro instance on [Amazon Web Services E2](https://aws.amazon.com/ec2/) (AWS).
 On the other hand, it is recommended to use dedicated instance with high I/O performance and lots of available RAM and disk space for real, camera-ready benchmarking.

-> For now, some tools are having problems running on t2.micro node on AWS (e.g. SCALCE, Fastqz, DeeZ etc.).
-We are looking into this issue.

 ### Initial set-up

 First launch your Ubuntu instance, either via AWS control panel, or by invoking: